ioccc-src/winner/how-to-enter.md

-# Contributing to the IOCCC
+# How to submit to the IOCCC

 ## Submit to the IOCCC